IKIM-Essen/ClusterDocs/docs/data/instrument-data-options.md

 ## SFTP

 Suitable for Windows and macOS workstations and routine transfers.
-Use the current RCC SFTP endpoint and current access instructions.
-Do not infer an endpoint from the legacy pages.
+Use the RCC SFTP address and access instructions you were given.
+Do not copy a server address from the Windows or macOS pages for existing SSHFS setups.

 ## Server-to-server transfer